gvwilson/sensibleadventures/wrestler/wrestler.md

 turning long gravel eskers into unmoving white waves broken here and there by islands of rock too large to yet be covered.
-A solitary speargull parallels their path for a time before turning to continue its migration south.
+A solitary speargull parallels their path for a time before turning to continue its migration sternwards.

 By unspoken consent Walker stays out front, his steady heave, heave, heave on his makeshift skipoles almost hypnotic.